Photography can be expensive. Let’s see how expensive it is for a novice photographer, by doing an entry level camera cost comparison.

 As you can see, Nikon is the least expensive system to get started in photography, while Fujifilm is the most expensive.
 In general terms, all systems are close to US$1,000.
 Please remember that these costs apply to the considerations and assumptions made at the beginning of the post, and you can save by using third party lenses and flashes.

-I really hope this camera system cost comparison was helpful to you, so I’ll keep updating it regularly.
+I really hope this entry level camera cost comparison was helpful to you, so I’ll keep updating it regularly.

 Would you like to add to the conversation?
 Leave a comment below!